Hundredfold Leverage Life-and-Death Game: A Review of Recent Crazy Bets and Gambles by Crypto Whales

 - Making a Comeback, Profiting 15.38 Million Dollars

 On March 1, he went long on 1,698 BTC at an average price of $83,568.65, worth $142 million.
-Ultimately, this long position was closed in the early hours of March 3, realizing a profit of 15.38 million dollars.
+Ultimately, this long position was closed in the early hours of March 3, profiting 15.38 million dollars.

 - Reversing to Short, Betting on Market Correction

-- BTC: Opening average price $90,207, holding 2,069 units
+- BTC: opening average price $90,207, holding 2,069 units

-- ETH: Opening average price $2,285, holding 10,800 units
+- ETH: opening average price $2,285, holding 10,800 units

 Risk Warning